Kurt Rambis: Los Angeles Lakers (2018–present)

 In September 2018, Rambis rejoined the Lakers as a senior basketball adviser.
 Rambis has become "one of the most influential members of the organization since returning to the franchise in 2017."
 Kurt Rambis's wife, Linda Rambis, serves as the Lakers Executive Director of Special Projects and is one of Jeanie Buss's longtime friends.
 Alongside Rob Pelinka, the couple has been described as "a pillar of the club’s four-pronged brain trust alongside [Jeanie] Buss."

 Outside basketball

-Rambis also had a recurring role as Coach Cleary in the family drama 7th Heaven.
+Rambis had a recurring role as Coach Cleary in the family drama 7th Heaven.
 He also guest-starred in season one of Sweet Valley High in episode thirteen "Club X" as a friend of Elizabeth and an episode of The Commish as a basketball player.
 He appeared in the "Going Places" episode (as himself) of It's Garry Shandling's Show.
 Rambis also made a cameo appearance in an episode of Malcolm & Eddie.